 This mantra encourages you to move into a place of abundance rather than scarcity.
 We all have gifts to share and stories to tell, and there’s room for all of them.
-There is enough of everything–enough money, enough time, enough love, enough praise, enough happiness, enough sadness, enough everything and anything for us all.
+There is enough of everything—enough money, enough time, enough love, enough praise, enough happiness, enough sadness, enough of everything that we need.

 The universe is not shrinking, and it’s our task to align our expansion in love with the expansion of the universe.